 If they are exercising to lose weight:

 Kids are surrounded by dangerous weight loss messages.
 It is understandable that kids want to lose weight in our society that tells them people who are thin are more valuable.
 But intentional weight loss fails for 95% of people, regardless of their starting weight, why they want to lose weight, or how they lose weight.
 If your child is exercising for weight loss purposes, you need to intervene to let them know that intentional weight loss is not healthy.
 It often has the opposite impact of what was intended.
+Intentional weight loss is also a leading cause of eating disorders.

 How to help your child who exercises too much